 Jiang Lailai is a humanoid female robot powered by AI.
 Many of our readers will notice the resemblance with the cyborg girl Alita from the movie “Alita Battle Angel“.
 The robot girl is very popular in the chinese social media with over 1 billion views.

 The robot girl build by EX Robots has 16 small motors in her face and additional motors for the body.
 Jiang Lailai is able to express a variety of emotions and movements and it is remote controlled by a human operator.

-The robot has also similar functionality to the famous Hanson Robotics’ s Sophia.
+This robot has also similar appearance to the famous Miim cybernetic girl

 Jiang Lailai is the tv host in the TV program “Creating the Future with Intelligence”: